SimonXYH/LBM-Fluid-Simulation/README.md

 ## What’s implemented

-The goal was to build as much as possible from scratch.
+This project is pretty much built from scratch.
 The only major external crates used are:
 - **SDL2** for visualization
 - **ndarray** for storing the simulation grid and for doing computations on it

 Core components:
-- `vec2` – lightweight struct for 2D vector math
+- `vec2` – struct for 2D vector math
 - `tup2` – lightweight 2D tuple type, sometimes easier to use than the vec2 struct
 - `GridStats` – handles grid geometry (shape, length), and allows the computation of 'scalar field' and 'vector field' on it
 - `ObstacleBoard` – fast bitboard-based obstacle representation, able to map lines drawn in position space to flipped bit in the bitboard, generalized so any piece-wise curve can be drawn (such as an entire maze)